ibejohn818/flask-dynamodb-sessions/README.md

     SESSION_DYNAMODB_ENDPOINT (string): Override the boto3 endpoint, good for local development and using dynamodb-local.
 Default: None
     SESSION_DYNAMODB_TTL_SECONDS (int): Number of seconds to add to the TTL column.
 Default: 86400 * 14 (14 Days) SESSION_DYNAMODB_CONSISTENT_READ (bool): Whether or not to perform a strongly consistent read from DynamoDB.
 Default: False
+    SESSION_DYNAMODB_ACCESS_KEY_ID (string): AWS Credentials for programmatic access to clients.
+Default: None SESSION_DYNAMODB_SECRET_ACCESS_KEY (string): AWS Credentials for programmatic access to clients.
+Default: None

 The existing `SESSION_*` config parameters still apply (IE: cookie settings).
 SESSION_REFRESH_EACH_REQUEST is the only setting that is negated and each request will refesh the cookie (Might be modified in a future release).

 ### Transmission of ID via Header
 Using cookies to store the session ID may not work in some environments, so a normal HTTP header may be used to pass the ID in requests and responses.

 There are two settings to control this: